Tasha Reign: Early life

-Born in Laguna Beach, California, Reign grew up near the beach in Orange County, south of Los Angeles.
+Reign was born in Laguna Beach, California.
 In high school, she participated in the Model United Nations program and was cast in the third season of the MTV reality television series Laguna Beach: The Real Orange County.

 Reign enrolled at Santa Monica College and in 2010 she transferred to UCLA.
 She graduated from UCLA with a degree in gender studies in 2014.
-Lecturer Jen Moorman said that Reign was a "thoughtful and inquisitive student who brought a unique perspective to the classroom."

 Career

 A former Hooters Girl, she began her career as a professional stripper in 2008, dancing at a club called the Silver Reign, from which she took her pseudonym.

 Modeling

-While enrolled as a student at UCLA, Reign was selected by Playboy magazine for its 2010 "Girls of the Pac-10" issue, as well as the magazine's "Cyber Girl of the Week".
-She appeared as a centerfold model in the April 2011 issue of Penthouse and the following month she was the Penthouse Pet of the Month.
+Reign appeared as a centerfold model in the April 2011 issue of Penthouse and the following month she was the Penthouse Pet of the Month.
 In February 2013 she appeared on the cover of OC Weekly.
-Additional magazines Reign covered include Club, Xtreme and Hot Vidéo.
+Additional magazines on whose covers Reign appeared include Club, Xtreme and Hot Vidéo.

 Adult industry

 Reign filmed her first adult movie in 2010 at the age of 21, a girl-girl scene for the production company Lethal Hardcore.
 Her adult movie highlights include filming superhero porn in Japan, starring in New Sensations' Anchorman: A XXX Parody, and appearing on the covers of many adult releases, including Zero Tolerance Entertainment's Kittens & Cougars 5 and Knockers Out, as well as Pleasure Dynasty's Zorro XXX: A Pleasure Dynasty Parody.

 The 2012 XBIZ Awards enlisted Reign for the position of "Trophy Girl", along with fellow adult star Bibi Jones.
 Also in 2012, Reign launched her official membership site, www.TashaReign.com.
 Reign also appeared on the cover along with an interview and photo spread in France's Hot Video adult industry trade magazine and was their red carpet correspondent conducting interviews at the 28th annual XRCO Awards.

 In order to create "fun, sex-positive adult content", Reign launched her own adult production studio in the fall of 2012 – Reign Productions, for which she also writes and directs most of her material.
 The studio's first DVD, Tasha Reign Is Sexy, was released on Halloween 2012.
 In July 2013, the studio signed a distribution deal with Girlfriends Films.

-Introduced in 2014, Reign also has a line of adult novelty products which are manufactured by Crystal Delights.